← All posts

 Start Today, Get Better Tomorrow

 You don't need to know everything before you start.
-Pick up five items from a thrift store this weekend β€” spend $20 total β€” and list them on eBay.
-Your first listings will be rough.
-That's fine.
-Each one teaches you something.
-By your 20th listing you'll have a rhythm.
-By your 100th, you'll know what sells and what doesn't.
+Grab five items from a thrift store this weekend — spend $20 — and list them.
+Your first listings will be rough; that's fine.
+By your 20th you'll have a rhythm, and by your 100th you'll know what sells.
+The only way to get good at reselling is to do it.

-Ready to list faster?
+Ready to bulk list on eBay?